Former Children Looked After in Detention

 3.6 Young People Serving Long Sentences

-Where young people are serving long sentences, this may involve the formerly responsible authority negotiating with the Targeted Youth Support Service and Probation Provider about the young person's release plan in adulthood.
+Where young people are serving long sentences, this may involve the formerly responsible authority negotiating with the Targeted Youth Support Service and National Probation Service about the young person's release plan in adulthood.
 These services will need to be advised about whether in future the young person will be eligible for leaving care services.
 The YJB has additional responsibility for planning for young people on long sentences and the local authority should inform them of their involvement and intentions.
 The relevant contact is:

 Head of Placement and Casework Service